 The Solution – 3 Minutes of Motor Testing at the Service Center

-An ALL-TEST PRO 5™ was used to perform a de-energized, non-destructive Motor Circuit Analysis (MCA) test at the service providers’ facility.
+An ALL-TEST PRO 5™ (pictured to the right) was used to perform a de-energized, non-destructive Motor Circuit Analysis (MCA) test at the service providers’ facility.
 Motor Circuit Analysis evaluates the condition of the electric motor connections, stator, and rotor in just minutes.

 Using the AT5™, connections were made to the three phases of the motor and a static test was performed.
 Next, the motor shaft was manually moved during the dynamic portion of the 3-phase test, and at the end of the test the instrument showed the results (as shown on the right).